 |Overview||Importing This File|

-Accounts must be established for all users – both those who will be actively logging into Campus Labs products and those about which data will be collected.
-The accounts data sets define users, connect them to each other, and provide additional information.
-The Accounts file is used in some form by almost all Campus Labs products.
-A blank template can be downloaded from your Campus Labs Data Management site.
+Accounts must be established for all users – both those who will be actively logging into Anthology products and those about which data will be collected.
+The Accounts data set defines users, connects them to each other, and provides additional information.

-Errors can wreak havoc on Campus Labs data, so it is critical that it is correct.
-If bad accounts are loaded, a considerable amount of work must go into mapping and deactivating accounts.
+Errors can wreak havoc on data, so it is critical that it is correct.
+If bad Accounts are loaded, a considerable amount of work must go into correcting the issues.

 This file typically requires multiple unioned queries, one for each type of user (faculty, students, etc.).